download recent version here. Dyez CV 09-2025

 RESEARCH INTERESTS AND SKILLS

-- Oceanography, Climatology, past climate change, ENSO variability
+- Oceanography, Climatology, past climate change, carbon cycle, ocean carbon, ocean pH, atmospheric CO2, climate sensitivity, ENSO variability

 - Sedimentology, Stratigraphic Correlation, Geochronology